Passion, Service, Respect

 We are guided by a passion for student success, service to the community and respect for the medical profession.

-UT Physician Assistant Medicine Program
+Physician Assistant Medicine Program

 “Education is not the learning of facts, but training the mind to think.” —Albert Einstein

-The program will provide our students instruction, preparation and participation in the critical application of medical facts to their practice as a health professional.
+The physician assistant medicine program will provide our students instruction, preparation and participation in the critical application of medical facts to their practice as a health professional.
 We strive to train the mind to think as a medical provider.
 We have purposefully included multiple training opportunities that allow students to apply medical knowledge to patient cases.

 “We are what we repeatedly do.
 Excellence, then, is not an act, but a habit.” —Aristotle